-Testing APIs is a crucial part of ensuring that your applications work as expected.
-When dealing with Azure API Management (APIM), exporting APIs for testing can be a seamless experience, especially when you use tools like Postman.
+Testing APIs is crucial for ensuring applications behave as expected.
+In particular, when working with Azure API Management (APIM), validating APIs early helps prevent issues later in the delivery process.
+Fortunately, exporting APIs for testing becomes a seamless experience when you use tools like Postman.

 - Access to Azure Portal and go to your Azure API Management instance.

-- On the API Management instande, choose the API you want to test from the APIs section.
+- On the API Management instance, choose the API you want to test from the APIs section.

-- Click on the … (3 dots) associated with the API we want to export, and click on the Export option
+- Click the … (3 dots) next to the API we want to export, then click the Export option.

 - On the Export to panel, select the Export to Postman option.

-Once imported, you can start sending requests to the API endpoints directly from Postman, making it easier to test various operations like GET, POST, PUT, and DELETE.
+Once you import the collection, you can then start sending requests to the API endpoints directly from Postman.
+This approach makes it easier to test operations such as GET, POST, PUT, and DELETE.
+As a result, you can validate API behavior quickly and consistently during development.

 To lazy to read?
 We’ve got you covered!
 Check out our video version of this content!